 With rushing water, texture is important, so choose a shutter speed that is slow enough to get the movement of the water, but fast enough to get the textures.
 In this case, smooth milky water tends to detract from the scene rather than help.
 If you are photographing ripples in the water, pay attention to color contrasts and patterns.
 Like rushing water, you will likely be shooting continuously until you find the patterns that appeal to you.
-This is one of the times you want to use a faster shutter speed to capture just the right movement in the water.
+This is one of the times as landscape photographers where you want to use a faster shutter speed to capture just the right movement in the water.

 Not all small scenes are found at the tip of our toes.
 Consider looking at other subjects for small scene inspiration like tree branches, boulders, canyon walls, etc. Perhaps you come across a colorful lichen covered boulder along the trail or a large tree full of texture.
 You may even find wonderful intimate scenes looking up.
 No matter where you go, what your photographic goals are, there is sure to be options for smaller scenes to photograph.
 These scenes can be created on sunny clear blue days and even under dramatic light.